-We start at the top with the mission, which ultimately gives purpose and provides the "why" the company exists.
-Enduring mission statements serve as a guide to help all employees make the right decisions, however big or small the decisions.
+We start at the top with the "true north" representing a business' mission, vision, and values, which ultimately gives purpose and provides the "why" the company exists.
+An inspiring and enduring mission, vision, and values serve as a guide to align strategies, and help all employees make the right decisions, however big or small the decisions.

 We next move down to the targets.
 These include the markets and geographies ("where") the company competes in, for the business of the target customers ("who").
 Companies that clearly define and deeply understand their targets, develop focused and aligned business models.

-Next is the value proposition, which is the "what" and the core of any business model, composed of the products, services, and pricing of the business.
-Then there is the go-to-market, comprised of the distribution, sales, and marketing of the business.
+Next is the value proposition, which is the "what" and the core of any business model, composed of the business's products, services, and pricing.
+Then, there is the go-to-market, comprised of the business's distribution, sales, and marketing.
 The purpose of go-to-market is to amplify the value proposition to drive customer acquisition and loyalty.

-Finally, there is the organization, organized into functions (e.g., sales, ops, finance).
+Finally, the organization is organized into functions (e.g., sales, ops, finance).
 Everything the organization does is a process (whether defined as one or not) executed by team members, partners, and infrastructure.
-The organization is the execution machine and the "how" things get done of a business model.
-And, as stated before, the purpose of the organization is to efficiently and effectively develop and deliver the value proposition and go to market to fulfill the needs of customers better than competitors, all for the purpose of achieving the mission.
+The organization is the execution machine and the "how" things get done in a business model.
+And as stated before, the organization's purpose is to efficiently and effectively develop and deliver the value proposition and go-to-market to fulfill customers' needs better than competitors, all for the purpose of achieving the mission, vision, and values.

 SOLVE A BUSINESS MODEL FROM THE TOP DOWN